luci/luci-go/lucicfg/doc/README.md

 ***

+Registers a generator callback.

-Registers a callback that is called at the end of the config generation stage to modify/append/delete generated configs in an arbitrary way.
+Such callback is called at the end of the config generation stage to modify/append/delete generated configs in an arbitrary way.

 The callback accepts single argument `ctx` which is a struct with the following fields and methods:

   * **output**: a dict `{config file name -> (str | proto)}`.
 The callback is free to modify `ctx.output` in whatever way it wants, e.g. by adding new values there or mutating/deleting existing ones.

   * **declare_config_set(name, root)**: proclaims that generated configs under the given root (relative to `config_dir`) belong to the given config set.
 Safe to call multiple times with exact same arguments, but changing an existing root to something else is an error.

 #### Arguments {#lucicfg.generator-args}